johndjameson/johndjameson.com/source/blog/updating-your-shell-with-homebrew.md

 description: "If you haven't manually updated your version of Bash or Zsh on OS X, chances are it’s out-of-date.
 Here’s how to install the latest version and keep your shell updated using Homebrew."
 ---

 OS X ships with an outdated version of Bash as its default shell.
 The preinstalled version dates back to 2007, and since then, Bash has been updated to add features and fix troublesome bugs.
-If you want to use an _updated_ version of Bash&mdash;or even Zsh&mdash;as your shell, you can install it by using Homebrew, a package manager for OS X.[^1]
+If you want to use an _updated_ version of Bash&mdash;or even Zsh&mdash;as your shell, you can install it by using [Homebrew][brew], a package manager for OS X.

 Installing via Homebrew
 -----------------------